 When you are done, save and close the file.
 In this way, you can run your Google Chrome as the root user.

-To know more about Chrome features, you can visit the Google Chrome Features Page.
+To learn more about Chrome features, you can visit the Google Chrome Features Page.

 Step 5 – How To Update Google Chrome on Debian 12?

-Also, you can easily update your Chrome packages by running the system update and upgrade:
+Also, you can easily update your Google packages by running the system update and upgrade:

 sudo apt update && sudo apt upgrade